 FISMA provides the framework for securing Federal Government information technology.
 Departments covered by the Paperwork Reduction Act must implement the requirements of FISMA, reporting annually to OMB and Congress on the effectiveness of the agency's security programs and Office of Inspector General evaluations.
-NRCS's security deficiencies are tracked in the FISMA Plan of Actions and Milestones (POA&Ms), which is updated monthly and reported to USDA quarterly for inclusion in its FISMA report to OMB.
+NRCS's security deficiencies are tracked in the FISMA Plan of Actions and Milestones (POAM), which is updated monthly and reported to USDA quarterly for inclusion in its FISMA report to OMB.

-The FPAC Business Center accomplished the following actions toward NRCS information security improvement during FY 2023, including:
+The FPAC Business Center accomplished the following actions toward NRCS information security improvement during FY 2022, including:

-- Ensured twenty-eight systems attained or maintained Authority to Operate (ATO) with FISMA requirements.
-Twenty-one systems were assessed during FY 2023.
-The remaining seven systems will be assessed within the calendar year (CY) assessment cycle ending 12/31/2023. - Twelve POA&Ms were fully remediated in FY 2023. - Conducted four High-Valued Asset (HVA) annual ATO assessments during FY 2023, the remaining two HVAs will be assessed within the CY assessment cycle ending 12/31/2023. - Conducted an annual A-123 audit for the HVA ProTracts-FundManager system, resulting in no findings. - Updated and enforced security standard operating procedures for all NRCS information systems. - Reviewed proposed changes to information systems and applications to determine the impact on the security posture. - Conducted vulnerability assessment scanning of NRCS systems on a routine and ad-hoc basis to ensure compliance and to identify opportunities to reduce risk. - Assisted project and portfolio management and software development teams with vulnerability remediation measures for cloud, web, and Federal applications/systems. - Deployed and managed security tools to identify, protect, detect, respond, and recover NRCS applications/systems. - Achieved 84 percent compliance with mandated Information Security Awareness Training (ISAT) which enhanced NRCS's awareness of cybersecurity threats. - Performed assessments with the U.S. Department of Homeland Security and OIG on NRCS ProTracts-FundManager and mitigated the findings, improving the security posture of the system.
+- Ensured forty-three systems attained or maintained Authority to Operate (ATO) with FISMA requirements.
+Thirty-eight systems were assessed during FY 2022.
+The remaining five systems will be assessed within the calendar year assessment cycle ending 12/31/2022; - Sixteen Plan of Action and Milestones (POAMs) were fully remediated in FY 2022; - Conducted four High-Valued Asset (HVA) annual ATO assessments during FY 2022;

-• Conducted informative briefings to Mission Delivery Agencies regarding identified risks, security findings, and how the findings would be addressed for their systems.
+- Conducted an annual A-123 audit for the HVA ProTracts-FundManager system, resulting in no findings; - Updated and enforced security standard operating procedures for all NRCS information systems; - Reviewed proposed changes to information systems and applications to determine the impact on the security posture; - Conducted vulnerability assessment scanning of NRCS systems on a routine and ad-hoc basis to ensure compliance and to identify opportunities to reduce risk; - Assisted project and portfolio management and software development teams with vulnerability remediation measures for cloud, web, and Federal applications/systems; - Deployed and managed security tools to identify, protect, detect, respond, and recover NRCS applications/systems; - Achieved 82 percent compliance with mandated Information Security Awareness Training (ISAT), which enhanced NRCS's awareness of cybersecurity threats; - Performed assessments with the U.S. Department of Homeland Security and OIG on NRCS ProTracts-FundManager and mitigated the findings, improving the security posture of the system; and - Conducted informative briefings to Mission Delivery Agencies regarding identified risks, security findings, and how the findings would be addressed for their systems.